-The birth of the Florence Botanical Garden is believed to go back to December 1, 1545, when the Grand Duke Cosimo I de’ Medici bought the land from the Dominican nuns.
-The Garden, known as “Giardino dei Semplici” because it was originally destined for the growing and display of medicinal plants, it is the third oldest in the world after those of Padova and Pisa.
-The original design was drawn by Niccolò called "il Tribolo" who had already realized other granducal gardens, including that at Villa di Castello, while the landscaping was done under the direction of the botanist Luca Ghini who had already supervised the execution of the garden in Pisa by the Grand Duke’s order.
-The garden was improved and enriched with collections in the 18th century by the intervention of Cosimo III de' Medici, who entrusted it to the care of the Florentine Botanical Society under the direction of the renowned botanist Pier Antonio Micheli.
+The Botanical Garden at the University of Florence is believed to have been founded on December 1, 1545 when Grand Duke Cosimo I de’ Medici bought the land from Dominican nuns.
+Known as the “Giardino dei Semplici” because it was originally intended to grow and display simple medicinal plants, the garden is the third oldest in the world, following Padua and Pisa.
+The original design is attributed to Niccolò “il Tribolo,” who had designed other gardens for the Grand Duke, including the one at Villa di Castello, while the landscaping was assigned to the botanist Luca Ghini, who had previously supervised the creation of the garden in Pisa, commissioned by the Grand Duke.
+The garden was enriched in the 18th century with additional collections, done on the orders of Cosimo III de' Medici, who entrusted the project to the Florentine Botanical Society under the direction of the renowned botanist Pier Antonio Micheli.